Cytomegalovirus, or CMV, is currently affecting 2-3 babies everyday, that’s almost a 1000 babies every year in the UK.

 Midwives are perfectly placed to give pregnant women advice about simple hygiene precautions.
 However, many will have received minimal education on CMV since their initial training.
 Midwife educators should prioritise continuing professional development on CMV to equip midwives with the knowledge to make a vital difference.
 Even when infection is identified, there are many frustrations in managing it.
 Unlike many other infectious diseases, there are few prevention and treatment options.(CMV Action ‘We Need to Talk About CMV’ 2015)

 There is an urgent need for more research into vaccine and treatment.
 In the meantime, it is important that midwives, obstetricians and others involved in ante natal care improve their understanding of susceptibility, infection and transmission.
-Midwives can do this easily, by accessing the new i-learn module on the Royal College of Midwives website i-learn platform.
+Midwives can do this easily, by accessing the i-learn module on the Royal College of Midwives website i-learn platform.
 Once you have finished the module you can accredit your learning by completing the e learning quiz.
 Score more than 75% and you will get a certificate to include in your portfolio.
 The module also includes plenty of ideas for additional portfolio activities.

 Further information on CMV can be found at CMV Action which is a volunteer based charity striving for awareness.
 There are many publications available to you for free, for your own use or for you to deliver to your colleagues and pregnant patients.